rlietrom/Snackchat/README.md

 # Snackchat (Horizons Hackathon Project)

-Snackchat was inspired bt Snapchat mobile application which utilizes the GoogleVision API to make distinctions between items found in photos.
-Much like Snapchat, our application allows users to take photos and send them to others but with a twist.
-Snackchat only lets the user send the photo if it recognizes the main item in the photo to be food!
+Snackchat was inspired by well known mobile application and an observation of the foodie community.
+Using the GoogleVision API, our app only lets users send photos if it recognizes the photo contain food!

 ## Demo